 Edi Hila in conversation with Angelika Stepken

 In 2007, Edi Hila spent two months as a guest artist at Villa Romana.
-He subsequently produced paintings which were influenced by his experiences in Florence and by his memories.
+He subsequently produced paintings that were influenced by his experiences in Florence and by his memories.

 In 1974, Edi Hila travelled to Florence for the first time to work as a trainee at the RAI (Italian national television network), by order of the Albanian state television network which was to be newly established.
 After his return home, he was sentenced to an indefinite period of forced labour because of a disgraced commissioned work and was not allowed to exhibit his works for the rest of the Hoxha regime.